mattsta/mpreg/README.md

-# mpreeg: Matt’s Protocol for Results Everywhere Guaranteed
+# mpreg: Matt’s Protocol for Results Everywhere Guaranteed

 Do you need results?
 Everywhere?
 Guaranteed?
 Then you need MPREG!